 Your book is finished!

 And you’re thinking maybe you should let someone other than your spouse or your Aunt Lucinda look at it.
-Maybe you should hire a manuscript editor.
+Maybe you should hire an editor.

 But that sounds expensive.
 And you’re a writer, and you don’t have a trust fund.
 And, you know, the recession and all that.
 Who can afford an editor?

-You don’t have to have perfect grammar to be a writer — you just have to write.
-As Hemingway said to the editors at goodreads.com, “There is nothing to writing.
+You don’t have to know everything to be a writer — you just have to write.
+As Hemingway may or may not have said to the editors at goodreads.com, “There is nothing to writing.
 You just sit down at a typewriter and bleed.”
-If you worried about every controversial comma and dangling participle, you’d bleed yourself dry before you ever finished a paragraph.
-Enter the editor.
+If you worried about every controversial comma and misplaced modifier, you’d bleed yourself dry before you ever finished a paragraph.
+Enter the freelance editor.

 You don’t want your English teacher for an editor.
 You want your English teacher’s pet, the one who skipped P.E. and Foods to hide out in the library, who may or may not have stolen that copy of Breakfast at Tiffany’s because of the great marginalia.
 You want an editor to take books like medicine and dispense poetry precisely.